 Since she first appeared on the worldwide stage in the early 1980s, I have been a big fan of Princess Diana.
 I remember getting up in the wee hours of the morning in 1981 to watch her wedding.
 I have collected books, newspaper and magazine articles, mugs, matchbooks, dolls, you name it – as long as it was Diana-related, I wanted it!
 When I got engaged, my husband even got me an engagement ring that looks like Diana’s (although of course it is smaller – hers reportedly cost $63,000 in 1981!).

-*Frog Hollow: This ritzy toy store is where Diana most liked to buy toys.
+This ritzy toy store, pictured at the top of this post, is where Diana most liked to buy toys.
 The owner confirmed to us that, yes, Diana did “pop in” occasionally.
 The shop is upscale but not unlike many here in the US.
-The employees were friendly and I loved imagining William and Harry playing with the stuffed frogs and wooden toys soldiers carefully arranged here.
+The employees were friendly and I loved imagining William and Harry playing with the stuffed frogs and wooden toy soldiers carefully arranged here.
 (I’m sad to see that apparently it is no longer in business).

 Even eighteen years after Diana’s sad and unexpected death, I still find it hard to believe she is gone.
 I find it comforting to know that we can still visit places that were special to her during her life.